-E. Supporting LEAs in Planning for and Meeting Students' Needs

-The Department recognizes that the safe return to in-person instruction must be accompanied by a focus on meeting students' academic, social, emotional, and mental health needs, and by addressing the opportunity gaps that existed before - and were exacerbated by - the pandemic.
+E. Supporting LEAs in Planning for and Meeting Students' Needs addressing the opportunity gaps that existed before - and were exacerbated by - the pandemic.
 In this section, SEAs will describe how they will support their LEAs in developing high-quality plans for LEAs' use of ARP ESSER funds to achieve these objectives.